nlepage/go-wasm-http-talk/slides.md

 Notes:
 - From the ServiceWorker's point of view, we are now able to forward the FetchEvent's request to the WebAssembly binary.
-- ▶️ In the event handler, we just have to call the callback function with the `FetchEvent`'s request.
+- ▶️ In the event handler, we just have to call the callback function with the request object.
-- ▶ The `self` variable is a reference to the ServiceWorker's global scope, so this is handy for making the `setGoCallback()` function available for WebAssembly the binary.
+- ▶ `self` is a reference to the global scope, so that's handy for making references available to the WebAssembly binary.
 - The actual code is a little more complex, because we have to use a Promise for the callback, otherwise a FetchEvent might occur before the callback is defined.

 ---